 Tag Archives: religious tolerance

-[ October 31, 2015 to November 16, 2015. ] On March 10-11, 2016, a conference on “How do we see each other?
-The Abrahamic religions and interreligious relations in the past and present,” will be hosted by the Religion and Civil Society Project of the Institute for Culture and Society, University of Navarra, in Pamplona, Spain.
+On March 10-11, 2016, a conference on “How do we see each other?
+The Abrahamic religions and interreligious relations in the past and present,” will be hosted by the Religion and Civil Society Project of the Institute for Culture and … Continue reading

 This lesson is developed by Teaching Tolerance to offer a starting point for exploring religions and faiths around the world.
 The lesson is designed to encourage continuous and in-depth studies of the topics and includes activities and topics for the studies.